-It can be hard to take things on the chin.
-Though not always considered the most vital of staff-skills, resilience is key to keeping cool when the pressure’s on and remaining enthusiastic on the job.
+It can be hard to take negative comments on the chin.
+Though not always considered the most vital of staff skills, resilience and perspective is key to keeping cool when the pressure’s on and remaining enthusiastic on the job.

 A recent study by Aon has shown that in the UK, those that show poor resilience are 43% more likely to leave their employer.
 Worse, the entire time they’re with you, they display a whopping 59% lower rate of engagement. *1

 With this in mind, we’ve put together some tips on how to deliver feedback positively, helping you create a focused and positive culture that doesn't need your team to up their resilience.
 The best part?
 It’s actually quite easy.

 The Role of Feedback

 When it comes to resilience in the workplace, feedback is the perfect place to start.

 An environment where feedback sessions are productive and fruitful can be the catalyst for a successful project and happy employees.
 Feedback meetings are also an essential tool in learning more about your staff; their responses, aspirations, strengths and areas that need work.
 However, a study conducted by the American Psychological Association revealed that one third of feedback actually decreases performance!*2

 What’s more, another study conducted by Harvard Business Review shows that employees who scored their managers poorly for constructive feedback were the same ones in the bottom division for satisfaction, commitment and likelihood to stay. *3

 Basically, badly executed feedback sessions result in low engagement, stressed employees and have a negative impact on business success.

 not surprisingly, this isn't positive feedback...